paulden/albot-pennyfred/README.md

 These information are not recorded in database since they are deemed as not useful on the long-run.
 The location is parsed in the tweet content using Geotext which returns the name of a city.

-TODO in this part:
+**Possible improvements in this part:**
 - Manage exception if city is not found
-- Forecast ?
+- User may ask for forecast?

 #### Remind you of your tasks